tayebiarasteh/perceptual/README.md

-# Perceptual consequences of automatic anonymization in pathological speech
+# Perceptual implications of automatic anonymization in pathological speech

 Overview
 ------

-* This is the official repository of the paper [**Perceptual consequences of automatic anonymization in pathological speech**](TODO).
+* This is the official repository of the paper [**Perceptual implications of automatic anonymization in pathological speech**](TODO).

 Abstract
 ------